|Rich Mueller Lions Golf Camp|

 About Rich Mueller, PGA- Men's Golf Coach,

-In 2012-13, Rich Mueller begins his eighth season as the Head Men's golf coach at Columbia University and his 13th year as a head coach.
-Doubling as the director of golf, Mueller has quickly revamped the Lions' golf program into a prominent force within Ivy League.
-In his tenure, he has been responsible for four Ivy League Championships (three men, one women), two individual Ivy League Champions, four NCAA post-season appearances and 12 All-Ivy League Golfers.
-To date, Mueller's squad has never finished outside the top 3 in the conference championship.
+In 2014-15, Rich Mueller enters his 10th season as the Head Men's golf coach at Columbia University and his 15th year as a head coach.
+While also serving as Director of Golf, Mueller has shaped the Columbia golf program into a perennial power in the Ivy League.
+He has led Columbia to five Ivy League team championships (four men, one women) with three individual Ivy League champions, five NCAA postseason team appearances and 22 All-Ivy League golfers.

 Mueller came to Columbia after spending five years as the head golf coach at New York University, where he led the program to its first two NCAA Championship appearances in 2004 and 2005.
 The Violets finished a best-ever 21st in 2005, after a 23rd-place finish in 2004.
 For his efforts, Muller was named the University Athletic Association Coach of the Year in 2004 and was selected as the Northeast Region Coach of the Year in 2005 by the Golf Coaches Association of America (GCAA).

 Coach Mueller's student-athletes have also succeeded away from the course.
 Thus far he has produced 12 GCAA Academic-All Americans and seven Academic All-Ivy League student-athletes.
 His team has also won the GCAA's All-American Academic Team Award in 2008-09, 2009-10, 2010-11 that requires cumulative team GPA above a 3.2.